-- 4.24 The guidance documents set out in Appendix 1 'Landscape and Visual Impacts' should be used to avoid significantly adverse landscape impacts. - 4.25 A thorough district wide landscape capacity assessment would enable the Council to develop more specific evidenced based guidance. - 4.26 In undertaking a Landscape and Visual Impact Assessment of wind turbine proposals, reference should be made to the landscape characters within the district identified in the Oxfordshire Wildlife and Landscape Study.
+- 4.27 This guidance does not reflect a blanket restriction on wind turbines, but guidance on location in order to minimise harmful impacts. - 4.28 The guidance documents set out in Appendix 1 'Landscape and Visual Impacts' should be used to avoid significantly adverse landscape impacts. - 4.29 In undertaking a Landscape and Visual Impact Assessment of wind turbine proposals, reference should be made to the landscape characters within (and adjoining) the district identified in the documents listed in Appendix 1identified in the Oxfordshire Wildlife and Landscape Study.
+The information in these documents should be used to inform the avoidance of significantly adverse landscape impacts. - 4.30 A thorough district wide landscape capacity assessment would enable the Council to develop more specific evidenced based guidance.

-4.27 Please see Appendix 1 - 'Landscape and Visual Impacts'.
+4.31 Please see Appendix 1 - 'Landscape and Visual Impacts'.